NextCenturyCorporation/mcs-pipeline/README.md

 ### Logs

-Logs are written to the head node and sometimes be pushed to S3.
-Details TBD
+Logs will be written to the head node and sometimes be pushed to S3.
+Details TBD.

 ### Mess Example